A Taxi Driver: Fictionalized elements

 In the film, Kim Man-seob communicates with Hintzpeter in short English and is unable to speak English fluently.
-However, Kim sa-bok in real life was able to speak fluent English.
+However, Kim Sa-bok was able to speak fluent English.
 Kim Man-seob in the film shows no interest in demonstrations and doesn't know what's happening in Gwangju.
 In real life, Kim Sa-bok was actually interested in democratic movements and explained the situation in Gwangju to Hinzpeter.
 In the film, Jürgen Hinzpeter is described as the only foreign press personnel to document the events in Gwangju.
-However, other foreign news reporters including Henry Scott Stokes from The New York Times and Terry Anderson from Associated Press were in Gwangju covering the movement.
+However, other foreign news reporters including Henry Scott-Stokes from The New York Times and Terry A. Anderson from Associated Press were in Gwangju covering the movement.

-The movie ends with footage of an interview from November 2015 with the real Jürgen Hinzpeter describing his fruitless efforts to find his driver Kim Sa-bok again, after the events of Gwangju.
-Hinzpeter died in January, 2016 without ever finding Kim Sa-bok.
-In 2017, the immense popularity in South Korea of the movie "A Taxi Driver" brought the story of Kim Sa-bok to the attention of his son, Kim Seung-pil, who came forth publicly on Twitter and presented photographic evidence and details of his father's work with Jürgen Hinzpeter.
-The real Kim Sa-bok had a long term working relationship as a driver for Jürgen Hinzpeter, since at least 1975, and had died of liver cancer on December 19, 1984 at the age of 54.
-According to his son, Kim Sa-bok was traumatized by the terrible events at Gwangju and became a heavy drinker afterwards, which likely hastened his death.
+The film ends with footage of an interview from November 2015 with the real Jürgen Hinzpeter describing his fruitless efforts to find his driver Kim Sa-bok again, after the events of Gwangju.
+Hinzpeter died in January 2016 without ever finding Kim Sa-bok.
+In 2017, the immense popularity of the film in South Korea brought the story of Kim Sa-bok to the attention of his son, Kim Seung-pil, who came forth publicly on Twitter and presented photographic evidence and details of his father's work with Jürgen Hinzpeter.
+The real Kim Sa-bok had a long term working relationship as a driver for Jürgen Hinzpeter, since at least 1975, and had died of liver cancer on 19 December 1984, at the age of 54.
+According to his son, Kim Sa-bok was traumatized by the terrible events at Gwangju and became a heavy drinker afterwards.
 Kim Sa-bok's death just a few years after the events depicted in the movie, and the fact that he was an independent driver not registered with any of the taxi companies were the reasons that Jürgen Hinzpeter had been unable to find him again when he returned later to Korea.
 The photographs presented by Kim Seung-pil were confirmed to be authentic by German broadcaster ARD and Hinzpeter's widow.